GrabiDev/econ-parser/README.md

 Steps below describe how to set up Surge hosting and connect it to your Alexa-enabled device.

-For the best result for UK edition of The Economist, the script should be scheduled (e.g. as Cron job on Unix-like systems) to execute every day around 7:00am UTC.
+For the best result for UK edition of The Economist, the script should be scheduled (e.g. as Cron job on Unix-like systems) to execute every day around 7:00am GMT.

 Morning Briefing (and Espresso) come out every morning except Sundays.
 This script addresses the issue by generating an empty feed on Sundays, preventing Alexa from playing the same briefing twice.